Frequently Asked Questions (FAQ)

 The Schooner Zodiac does not have a lost and found on board.
 We strongly recommend that passengers clearly label all of their belongings and check bags carefully upon departure.
-Should you leave something of value onboard the ship, you may check in with the administrative line (206.325.6122) but there are no guarantees that the crew will be aboard once docked.
-During our sailing season, the ship is cleaned by a private contractor and often out sailing on another cruise the next day.
+Should you leave something of value onboard the ship, you may email firstname.lastname@example.org, but there are no guarantees that the crew will be aboard once docked.
+During our sailing season we are often out sailing on another cruise the next day.
 Items left behind do not stay onboard.
 The best way to ensure against loss is to clearly label and inventory your belongings.

 How can I come back and volunteer for the ship?

 Many passengers are eager to return as volunteers.
 We ask that you contact our volunteer coordinator Richard DePartee.
 Volunteers typically start their tenure during winter re-fit season (November through March).
 The Zodiac is docked year round in Bellingham and work parties take place nearly every Saturday throughout the winter.
 Individuals who volunteer their time during work parties are eligible to train and become crew during the sailing season.